 My Christmas/New years gift to myself was a new laptop; the Dell Inspiron 7577 Gaming Laptop.
-Honestly I was never a fan of Dell Laptops but now that I live in Japan my research lead me in the direction of this laptop and I eventually made the plunge.
+Honestly I was never a fan of Dell Laptops but now that I live in Japan my research lead me in the direction of this laptop and after I watched a video review on how to stress test your laptop and this one came out as a top contender I eventually made the plunge.
 A 20% off holiday sale also didn’t hurt and after more than one month of usage I will say that I am happy with the purchase.
 The Dell Inspiron 7577 comes in so many configurations I think its best that I first share the specs on my model.

 - – Screen: 15.6 inch FHD (1920 x 1080) IPS Screen

 - – Storage: 128 GB SSD and 1 TB 5400 RPM

 - – Graphics: NVIDIA GeForce GTX 1050Ti 4GB GDDR5

 - – Other: Blutooth, Wifi, SD Card reader, USB 3.0, mini HDMI etc

 Saved on Graphics Card

 I could have gotten a better graphics card but decided to save a little as I don’t run many graphics intensive games and the GeForce GTX 1050Ti was more than enough for my needs after reading benchmarks.
 Overall I paid 122,500 yen or $1125 including taxes and shipping to my rural island.
 The laptop itself was under $1000.

 Heaviest Laptop I have ever owned